 Getting hired is essentially a cat race.
 You tend to find yourself competing with a lot of people, many of whom have exactly or more qualifications than you do.
-The race is often to get offered an interview and your resume plays a big part in this part.
+Race is often to get offered an interview, and your resume plays a big part in this.

 This, of course, means that your resume has to be top-notch for you to get your foot in the door (get invited for an interview).
 A lot of people think that a resume is just about listing your qualifications, work experience, and titles, but there is much more to it.

 A good resume is not just about listing qualifications, experiences, and titles because many of them may turn out to be irrelevant to the job.
 For your resume to resonate and be relevant to your employer, you need to be able to point out the particular qualifications, experiences, and skill set you have that a particular employer is looking for.